acse-cw1722/install_firedrake_adapt/README.md

 Most of the materials comes from [pyroteus](https://github.com/pyroteus/pyroteus/tree/main/install) and [firedrake](https://github.com/firedrakeproject).

+If you are using conda, it is the best to deactivate it before running the installation by using (`conda deactivate`)

 ## Install:

 1. Replace `SOFTWARE=<your/install/path>` in `install_firedrake.sh` to the project root folder (where you can find `install_firedrake.sh` and `petsc_options.txt`).